taiyuuki/utils/doc/utils.throttle.md

 ## throttle() function

 This is a function that implements throttle functionality for a given function.
-It takes in three parameters: `func`<!-- -->, which is the function to be throttled, `timeFrame`<!-- -->, which is the time interval in milliseconds, and `immediately`<!-- -->, which is an optional boolean parameter that determines whether the function should be executed immediately or not.

 **Signature:**